 What is one failure you had as an entrepreneur, and how did you overcome it?

 A big failure I had as an entrepreneur is not listening to my gut.
-In my first start-up my gut would tell me things about people, about our product and where things were heading with the market.
+In my first start-up, my gut would tell me things about people, about our product and where things were heading with the market.
 If I had only listened to my gut I would have saved so much time and so much money.
 I overcame this issue by starting to listen to my gut, and having more confidence in my own decision making.
-You do not always need consensus to make decisions in a startup.
+You do not always need consensus to make decisions in a startup and it’s OK to make bad decisions.
+Just learn from them.

 What is one business idea that you’re willing to give away to our readers?